hashgraph/hedera-hcs-sxc-java/README.md

 This project contains a series of plugins to be used in conjunction with the hcs sxc core component, at the time of writing, the following plug-ins are available.
 The choice of a plug-in architecture is to enable additional plugins to be developed without needing to change the projects that may later depend on them and so to offer extensibility with a choice of options.

+* hcs-sxc-java-plugins-cryptography - plugin to encrypt messages and manage key rotation
 * hcs-sxc-java-plugins-mirror-direct - plugin to enable the `hcs-sxc-java-core` to subscribe to mirror notifications directly
 * hcs-sxc-java-plugins-mirror-queue-artemis - plugin to enable the `hcs-sxc-java-core` to subscribe to mirror notifications via an Artemis Message Queue (which receives messages via the `hcs-sxc-java-relay` component)
 * hcs-sxc-java-plugins-persistence-hibernate - plug in to provide data persistence in a database through hibernate
 * hcs-sxc-java-plugins-persistence-in-memory - plug in to provide data persistence in memory

+#### hcs-sxc-java-plugins-cryptography

+Manages message encryption and decryption while also optionally dealing with key rotation.

 #### hcs-sxc-java-plugins-mirror-direct